COBRAPROsimulator/COBRAPRO/README.md

 return;
 2 errors generated.
 ```
-If you run into this issue, please go to `sundials-2.6.2/sundialsTB/kinsol/kim/src/kim.c` and modify line 687 to
+To fix this issue, please go to `sundials-2.6.2/sundialsTB/kinsol/kim/src/kim.c` and modify line 687 to
 ```
 if (kimData == NULL) return NULL;
 ```